 - submit a nomination on their own behalf

-- are a past recipient of the RACP Mentor of the Year prize
+- are a past recipient of the RACP Mentor of the Year Award

-- have previously received any other major College and Congress Prize
+- have previously received any other major Fellow awards from the RACP

-All RACP Fellow and trainee can nominate an eligible Fellow for this prize.
+All RACP Fellows and trainees can nominate an eligible Fellow for this Award.

-The RACP Mentor of the Year prize recipient is someone who has demonstrated an outstanding and lasting impact in the education and training of trainees.
+The RACP Mentor of the Year Award recipient is someone who has demonstrated an outstanding and lasting impact in the education and training of trainees.

 The assessment of the nominee's contribution in relation to others is an essential part of the nomination.

-In your nomination, detail how the nominee has meaningfully impact the College and trainee development against the selection criteria:
+In your nomination, detail how the nominee has meaningfully impacted the College and trainee development against the selection criteria:

 Detail the nominee's contribution to mentoring over a sustained period and their significant impact to the College and trainee development.

-How has the nominee demonstrated significant leadership, mentoring and support of other trainees?
+How has the nominee demonstrated significant leadership, mentoring and support of trainees?